Echo (Trapt song)

-"Echo" is the third and final single from American rock band Trapt's eponymous debut album.
+"Echo" is the third and final single from American rock band Trapt's eponymous debut album, released on January 27, 2004.

 Music video

 The video starts with members of the band plugging in their equipment.
 It then cuts to Chris Taylor Brown (singer) and a topless woman, who is lying face down, atop of a bed.
 The video goes back and forth between Brown and the woman lying in bed and images of the woman appearing on the bedding.
 Then goes into flashbacks of Brown and a girlfriend (played by Michelle Trachtenberg) having sex and having fun with friends at a party.
 The video comes to its end when Brown puts down his guitar mid-song and runs to find the girlfriend.
 As he is running, he sees more memories of her in beams of light.
 It ends when Brown says goodbye to her through a fence and walks away leaving her alone.

 The music video was filmed in the mansion at 2218 S Harvard Blvd in Los Angeles, a location frequently used for movies, television shows, and music videos.